iUltimateLP/NXGallery/README.md

 </table>

 # Installing
 Download the [latest release](https://github.com/iUltimateLP/NXGallery/releases) and drag the `NXGallery.nro` file to the `switch/` folder of your SD card.
 You can also drag the file to your Switch via [ftpd](https://github.com/mtheall/ftpd).
+NXGallery is alwo available in the [Homebrew App Store](https://apps.fortheusers.org/switch/NXGallery).

 NXGallery was tested working on [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) 1.1.1 and firmware version 13.0.0, but should work above/below, if you know what you're doing.